underscoreio/shapeless-guide/README.md

 `blackandwhiteprintable` to `true`.
 Then run `sbt pdf` as above.

+## Contributing

+Please raise an issue or submit a PR.
+If you submit a PR, make sure to add yourself to `src/pages/intro/constributors.md`!

 ## Acknowledgements

 Thanks to Miles Sabin, Richard Dallaway, Noel Welsh, Travis Brown,